jhpyle/mTCP/README.md

 If you use [Emacs], download [ansi.el].

-    curl -o ansi.src https://github.com/jhpyle/mTCP/blob/master/ansi.src
+    curl -o ansi.el https://github.com/jhpyle/mTCP/blob/master/ansi.el

 Incorporate the contents of this file into your `.emacs` file.
-This will ensure that [Emacs] will recognize the control sequences the the [TELNET.EXE] application will send.
+This will ensure that [Emacs] will recognize the control sequences that the Telnet client will send.

 If you are using [Vim], add the following to your `.vimrc` file: